wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

-    *   (b) the surviving spouse or partner may make the application either before or after exercising the option in [section 61][204].
+    *   (b) the surviving spouse or partner may make the application either before or after exercising the option in [section 61][205].

     (3) In deciding, under [section 21J][108], whether giving effect to an agreement to which this section applies would cause serious injustice, the court must have regard, in addition to all other relevant circumstances, to whether the estate of the deceased spouse or partner has been wholly or partly distributed.

     (4) This section is subject to [section 47][181].

-    Section 87: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 87: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 87 heading: amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).